Anuragsharma15-dell/Portfolio/README.md

 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Suggestions, improvements, and issues are welcome.
+Feel free to submit a pull request or open an issue.

 📜 License

 Licensed under the MIT License.
-Feel free to use, modify, and build upon this project.
+Use it freely and build something awesome.

-🙌 Author
+👤 Author

 Your Name
-GitHub | Portfolio | LinkedIn

-This project is licensed under the MIT License — feel free to use and customize it.

-🙌 Author
-Anurag sharma
+[Add your links: Portfolio • GitHub • LinkedIn]